Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Abstract

 \section{Abstract}

 Automatic speech recognition (ASR) systems can be fooled via targeted adversarial examples, which induce the ASR to produce arbitrary transcriptions in response to altered audio signals.
 However, state-of-the-art adversarial examples typically have to be fed into the ASR system directly, and are not successful when played in a room.
-The few published over-the-air adversarial examples fall into one of three categories: they are either handcrafted examples, they are so conspicuous that human listeners can easily recognize the target transcription once they are alerted to its content, or they require precise information about the room where the attack takes place, and are hence not transferable to other rooms.
-In this paper, we demonstrate the first algorithm that produces \emph{generic} adversarial examples, which remain \emph{robust} in an over-the-air attack that is \emph{not adapted} to the specific environment.
+Previously published over-the-air adversarial examples fall into one of three categories: they are either handcrafted examples, they are so conspicuous that human listeners can easily recognize the target transcription once they are alerted to its content, or they require precise information about the room where the attack takes place, and are hence not transferable to other rooms.

+In this paper, we demonstrate the first algorithm that produces \emph{generic} adversarial examples against hybrid ASR systems, which remain \emph{robust} in an over-the-air attack that is \emph{not adapted} to the specific environment.
 Hence, no prior knowledge of the room characteristics is required.
 Instead, we use \emph{room impulse responses} (RIRs) to compute robust adversarial examples for arbitrary room characteristics and employ the ASR system \emph{Kaldi} to demonstrate the attack.
 Further, our algorithm can utilize psychoacoustic methods to hide changes of the original audio signal below the human thresholds of hearing.
 In practical experiments, we show that the adversarial examples work for varying room setups, and that no direct line-of-sight between speaker and microphone is necessary.
 As a result, an attacker can create \emph{inconspicuous} adversarial examples for \emph{any} target transcription and apply these to \emph{arbitrary} room setups without any prior knowledge.